James B. Linder: Biography

-Linder was born on October 13, 1925 in Osceola, Iowa.
+Linder was born on October 13, 1925, in Osceola, Iowa.
+He enlisted in the United States Navy on May 19, 1943, serving until October 31, 1943.

 On 11 May 1966, he was awarded the Silver Star for leading the squadron on a strike against a mobile SAM site at Thanh Hóa, North Vietnam.
 After earning the Navy Cross and Silver Star in combat, he earned a Second, Third, and Fourth Silver Star over a period of three consecutive days.

 He was the last Commander of the U.S. Taiwan Defense Command and he oversaw the termination of the official command and closing down of all subordinate commands as well, due to switching of diplomatic relations from the Republic of China to the People's Republic of China.
 In 1979, he served as Special Assistant to the Commander-in-Chief of Pacific Command Admiral Donald C. Davis until his retirement on August 31, 1979.

 Later life

-Linder was married to Patricia Joy Weir on June 9, 1949 at Mount Pleasant, Iowa.
+Linder was married to Patricia Joy Weir on June 9, 1949, at Mount Pleasant, Iowa.
 They had a son and daughter; three grandchildren and four great-grandchildren.
 After his retirement from Navy, they settled in Southwestern United States.

-Linder died on April 7, 2009 in Oro Valley, Arizona and is buried at Forest Home Cemetery at Mount Pleasant, Iowa.
+Linder died on April 7, 2009, in Oro Valley, Arizona, and is buried at Forest Home Cemetery at Mount Pleasant, Iowa.